kingjinho/notes_os/ch3.process_and_thread/README.md

 ### Process Status

-- States of process changes in many reasons
+- Status of process changes in many reasons
 - Batch system
-    - One process at a time :point_right: thus, status will be `create, run, terminate`
+    - One process at a time :point_right: status will be one of `create, run, terminate`
 - Time-sharing(old)
     - Many process run simultaneously :point_right: more complicated